Stó꞉lō: Douglas and Trutch

 Douglas also promised the Stó꞉lō fair compensation for all the land outside of the reserves being occupied by settlers.
 While setting up the reserves the Stó꞉lō were asked to help mark the territories themselves as it was recognized that only they would know what lands needed to be included such as berry patches, transformer sites, and burial grounds (although many spiritual sites were not revealed to ensure their secrecy).
 Sergeant William McColl was directed in 1864 by Douglas to create the reserves.
-The surveyors outlined 15,760 hectors through present day Abbotsford, Chilliwack, and Mission.
+The surveyors outlined 15,760 hectares through present day Abbotsford, Chilliwack, and Mission.
 This may seem like a large amount of land, but was small in comparison to the land available to settlers.

 Soon after the survey was completed Douglas retired and McColl died.
 Joseph Trutch, the Chief Commissioner of Lands and Works, was placed in charge of the reserves.
 He felt that the Stó꞉lō did not need most of the land promised to them by Douglas and McColl.
 Trutch believed that if the land was not being used for agrarian purposes it was not required.
 He reduced the reserves by 91% in 1867, siding with the settlers who had begun to build homes and farms in the area.
 Trutch also took away many of the rights that Douglas had given to the Stó꞉lō.
 They no longer were allowed to participate in government or able to pre-empt or purchase land outside of the reserves.
 In the years following these events the federal and provincial governments have paid very little attention to the problems that First Nations people have been experiencing in British Columbia.
 In 1990 British Columbia acknowledged that Aboriginal rights to land and resources needed to be extinguished by treaty as stated in the 1763 Royal Proclamation.
 They created the BC Treaty Commission to help deal with these issues.